 |Languages – French||5||3|

 |Languages – German||0||3|

 |Languages – Spanish||0||0|

 |Creative Subjects – Music||2||2|

-The move from third to fourth year marks the end of one stage of education and the beginning of the next.
-GCSEs are the pupils’ first experience of national examinations, and one of our aims at this stage is to encourage our young people to take more responsibility for their own development and learning.
-We regularly monitor pupil progress, supporting and encouraging them to aim high and achieve their goals.
+The move from Third to Fourth Year marks the end of one stage of education and the beginning of the next.
+GCSEs are our pupils’ first experience of national examinations, and one of our aims at this stage is to encourage our young people to take more responsibility for their own development and learning.
+We regularly monitor pupils’ progress, supporting and encouraging them to aim high and achieve their goals.

-In the third year, pupils are asked to make their choices for GCSEs.
+In the Third Year, pupils are asked to make their choices for GCSEs.
 Mathematics, English Language, English Literature and Science are compulsory subjects.
 Most pupils are entered for nine subjects at GCSE.
 Pupils are advised to choose to study a Modern Foreign Language as part of their range of subjects to ensure their curriculum is broad and balanced.
-Careers staff and Form Tutors advise pupils on their subject choices and they all attend an options evening (along with their parents) in the January of their third year.
+Careers staff and form tutors advise pupils on their subject choices and all pupils attend an options evening (along with their parents) in the January of their Third Year.
 Here they are given more help and information as to how to make their choices.
 Options are finalised later in that term.
 There is no specific ‘blocking’ structure for option choices and the school timetable is constructed each year in response to the needs of our pupils.